Parking system FAQs

 The zones help to reduce traffic congestion across the city caused by vehicles circling a wider area looking for car parks and encourages foot traffic, which in turn better supports inner city businesses.

 The zones also allow someone shopping in a particular zone to shift their vehicle to a new carpark, in the same zone, under a current payment, without having to pay again.
 If in a time limited parking area, they must however move to a new parking space between two different parking signs and adhere to the maximum time limit stated on the signs.
-Our new parking app is a great way to have increased visibility of the size of the zone you are parked in.
+Our parking app is a great way to have increased visibility of the size of the zone you are parked in.

 The free P60 parking in the centre of the CBD has remained to ensure convenience for short stays and to allow customers easy access to either side of town.
-The use and practicality of the zones is being monitored as part of our continuous improvement approach and in line with Council's Parking Policy.
+The use and practicality of the zones is monitored as part of our continuous improvement approach and in line with Council's Parking Policy.

 The machine I'm at doesn't seem to be working.
 What should I do?